MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

 Before you install the Azure Information Protection client on your enterprise network, check that computers have the required operating system versions and applications for Azure Information Protection: [Requirements for Azure Information Protection](../get-started/requirements-azure-rms.md).

-Then check the additional prerequisites that might be needed for the Azure Information Protection client.
+Then check the additional prerequisites that might be needed for the Azure Information Protection client, as documented in the next section.
+Not all the prerequisites are checked by the installation program.

 ## Additional prerequisites for the Azure Information Protection client